petalmd/bitrise-step-ixguard-protect/README.md

 Before you start:

-- You will need to have installed Guardsquare CLI to the workspace
 - Make sure you have a valid Guardsquare configuration
 - Add your Guardsquare SSH key to the environment secrets

+The step automatically:

+- Installs Guardsquare CLI if not already present
+- Sets up SSH authentication using ssh-agent
+- Detects app paths from Bitrise environment variables

 To configure the Step: